 It is likely that nothing will happen if you forget to take a fire extinguisher out of a car on an unexpectedly hot or cold day.
 It isn’t likely that a fire extinguisher will explode or go off or cause any sort of external damage if the temperature in your car goes outside of the storage range.
 The fire extinguisher might not work, however, in the future if it was not stored at the proper temperature for any length of time.

-Why Keep a Fire Extinguisher in Your Car?
+Why Keep to One in Your Car

 It is wise to keep a fire extinguisher in your car.
 Cars have motors and gas and all sorts of things that could start a fire.
 In an accident or motor malfunction, cars can catch fire.
 In the event that your car, or a car you come across, is on fire, a fire extinguisher in your car can make a big difference in the outcome.